godot-rust/gdnative/README.md

 ### Custom builds

-To use the bindings with a non-default Godot version or a custom build, see [Using custom builds of Godot](https://godot-rust.github.io/book/advanced-guides/custom-godot.html) in the user guide.
+To use the bindings with a different Godot version or a custom build of the engine, see [Custom Godot builds](https://godot-rust.github.io/book/advanced-guides/custom-godot.html) in the user guide.

-In short, you will need to generate `api.json` manually, using `godot --gdnative-generate-json-api api.json` to replace the file in the `gdnative-bindings` directory.

 ### Async / `yield` support